Components

 Level 5: Individual employee

 The employer got the chance to attract a senior sales representative.
 This person has a proven track record and getting him to join the company had proven tough.
 Negotiations were tough.
-One of the extra benefits this person asked was for a higher value of meal vouchers.
-He/she negotiated a value of 10.
-The company updated their policy to reflect this:

 1